KnorrFG/blog/posts/2023-06-24-raku-is-awesome.md

 <!--more-->

-Raku is a scripting language, and I'd describe it as a mix of Bash and Python.
-And that is awesome.
-Why is that?
-Because I write a lot of Bash scripts, but I'm not super happy with it.
-They always start harmless, just a couple of program invocations, maybe some light string substitution ... it's alright.
+Raku is a scripting language that mixes Bash and Python, and which addresses a bunch of of things I'm not happy about in Bash.
+Bash scripts always start harmlessly, just a couple of program invocations, maybe some light string substitution ... it's alright.
 Then you blink once, and suddenly they are 300 lines long, with 50 lines being arg-parse code, and the rest feels like it might break any second.
 Also, bash is hard to remember.
 Writing simple string parsing is NOT straight forward [^1], and sometimes nested strings and quoting get extremely painful.

 Additionally, Bash is not cross-platform.
 Ok, it is.
 I admit it.
 But most of my colleagues are Windows users, and somehow, only a single one of them has